 - keep your details password protected with a high-strength password

 - never stay logged into your account on your mobile device, unless the device itself is password protected

 - don’t access your account through public networks

 Opening a bank account in Spain

 You can choose between a state-owned caja and a private banco.
-Or, if you want to reduce administration costs and have the flexibility of accessing your accounts from your smartphone anywhere in the world, you can choose to bank with an internet-only provider.
+Or, if you want to reduce administration costs and have the flexibility of accessing your accounts from your smartphone anywhere in the world, you can choose to bank with an internet-only provider such as bunq, N26 or Revolut.
 See our guide to opening up a bank account in Spain for further details.